Introduction

 To this end, users are encouraged to experience the book in a contemplative, reflective manner, discerning carefully what speaks to you most in a given time and place.
 You may wish to also explore and discuss the handbook’s content and resources with trusted others, particularly if you feel triggered by or experience a strong reaction to any of them.
 It is essential that each of us listens deeply to and honors ‘what comes up’ within, especially if we are exploring very personal topics like spirituality and/or navigating a tender or demanding time.
 In taking such measured approaches, our own and others’ wellness remains the priority and we can pace ourselves in embracing the opportunity to reflect and learn.
 Often, we can learn as much about our own questions, beliefs, values, assumptions and biases as we do about any new ideas and perspectives we are encountering.
 Furthermore, our own ‘gut reactions’ may alert us to the legitimate need for critical assessment of such information, helping us to remain safe and evidence-informed in our personal and professional health practices (Scott Barss, 2020).

 This handbook’s exploration will be grounded by a resource the author developed in 2008 to aid in inclusive, non-intrusive exploration and care of the spiritual dimension of health: ‘TRUST: An Affirming Model for Inclusive Spiritual Care’.
 The image below provides an overview.
 The plant symbolizes the growth, healing, and renewed trust in life that can occur when we we have been cared for respectfully and holistically … body, mind, heart, and spirit … and in relationship to our families, friends, communities, and world (Scott Barss, 2012).
-Spiritual seekers can begin exploration on any topic (symbolized by each leaf) that the seeker may wish.
+Spiritual seekers can begin exploration on any topic (symbolized by each leaf) that they may wish.

 *Note: In keeping with the intentions of inclusive spiritual care, you are encouraged to draw on/invite others’ personally meaningful imagery as an alternative or complement to imagery offered in ‘TRUST’.